jallen73/Bioinformatics-tutorials-fungal-genomics/Tutorial-5-blast.md

 GGCGTGGCTCCCAGCGCGGTGAATTTCGTTCGCTGGGGAGGCGCGCCCGGGTCCGGCCAGTCAACCCTGT
 GGCTTTGCAGTTTGACCTCGGATCAGGTAGGGATA

-8. Upload the fasta file you downloaded earlier with all of the *Pseudocyphellaria* ITS sequences (see Tutorial #4 for how to upload a file).
+8. Upload the fasta file you downloaded earlier with all of the *Pseudocyphellaria mallota* ITS sequences (see Tutorial #4 for how to upload a file).
 You will notice that the file was not uploaded into your current directory, Tutorial5-BLAST, but was instead uploaded to your home directory.
 You can move it into your current directory using the following command.
 Note that we are directing the command to find the file named 'sequence.fasta' in the directory above the current directly using '..' and we are telling it to put the file in our current directory using '.'
 <!-- -->
         mv ../sequence.fasta .